 Transfer students may receive up to six (6.0) transfer credits.
-(See Evaluation of Transfer Credit on p.
-14.)
+(See Evaluation of Transfer Credit in Academic Programs and policies.)
 Students must complete no fewer than seven (7.0) courses at Augsburg in order to receive their MBA degree from Augsburg College.
+All students must complete the Management Consulting project, (MBA 581/2) to graduate.
 Eligible coursework must be approved by the MBA program director before transfer credit will be granted.